 - Avoid excessive use of emojis

 - Don’t use multiple emojis within your description.
 Did you know that screen readers will read them all together?
-It’s true, if you were to have 24 red flag emojis in a row on your description (like the picture below), the screen reader would say, “24 triangular flags on post”.
+It’s true, if you were to have 24 red flag emojis in a row on your description (like the picture below), the screen reader would repeat “red flags on a post" 24 times!

 5. Audio guide

-The audio guide functionality is another way to increase multiple format options for your virtual tour.
-By including the feature, you can use MP4 files to narrate the experience.
-Audio guide files should always match your guide card text.
+Enabling audio guide is another way to increase multiple format options for your virtual tour.
+You can record and upload audio files to narrate the experience for visitors.
+Audio clips should always match your guide card text.
 To learn more about the functionality, how it supports visitors and how to get started with setting it up, read our complete guide to audio guides post.

 At Circuit, we build inclusive experiences designed to support all abilities.
 Led by Jordan, our developer team builds on a strong foundation to support virtual visitors.
 As you consider your virtual experience, choosing a platform like Circuit shows that you care about inclusive design.
 If you have any questions about Circuit, its approach to accessibility, or other tips about inclusive design, feel free to reach out to our team.